juliuswaldmann/parallax-react-js/README.md

 Alternatively yay can also install parallax-react directyl from the source code:

 1. clone the repository with `git clone https://github.com/juliuswaldmann/parallax-react.git`
+2. open a terminal inside of the repository folder
+3. compile the package with `npx tsc -p tsconfig.json`
-2. go to the project folder you want to install the package to and open a terminal
+4. go to the project folder you want to install the package to and open a terminal
-3. run `npm install CLONED_REPOSITORY_FOLDER` where `CLONED_REPOSITORY_FOLDER` is the path to the repository you just cloned.
+5. run `npm install CLONED_REPOSITORY_FOLDER` where `CLONED_REPOSITORY_FOLDER` is the path to the repository you just cloned.